saegl5/saegl5.github.io/README.md

 Google Web app for creating recurring events on only certain letter days (e.g., on only "J Day's").
 Without an app script, one would need to add these events manually.

 *Note: Meant for broad, external use.
-Requires permission to see, edit, share, and permanently delete all the calendars you can access using Google Calendar.*
+Requires permission to see, edit, share, and permanently delete all the calendars you can access using Google Calendar\*.*

 [Get App](https://github.com/saegl5/jiayou_add_events) &nbsp; &#x2022; &nbsp; [Privacy Policy](./jiayou_add_events/privacy_policy.html)